 Glock 19s In Stock

-It’s just an extremely accurate handgun for its size, easy to shoot and I can’t think of any other upgrades I want to make to the gun beside a red dot, Glock Gen 5 MOS has you covered on that front.
-Overall, this gun definitely gets my recommendation.
+It’s just an extremely accurate handgun for its size, easy to shoot and I can’t think of any other upgrades I want to make to the gun beside a red dot.